eventbrite/pysoa/docs/api.rst

   + ``redis_port``: The connection port to use (a shortcut for providing this for every entry in ``hosts``

+  + ``sentinel_failover_retries``: How many times to retry (with a delay) getting a connection from the Sentinel when a master cannot be found (cluster is in the middle of a failover) (only for type "redis.sentinel") (fails on the first error by default)

   + ``sentinel_refresh_interval``: How often, in seconds, master/slave data should be refreshed from the Sentinel (only for type "redis.sentinel") (refreshes every connection by default)

   + ``sentinel_services``: Which Sentinel services to use (only for type "redis.sentinel") (will be auto-discovered from the Sentinel by default)